plone/docs-guide/docs/markdown/code.md

 ## Escape newlines in terminal commands

-Command snippets are intended to be copied and pasted directly into e.g. a terminal.
+Command snippets are intended to be copied and pasted directly into for example a terminal.

 To protect the user from unintentional run the copied code due to a newline (interpreted by the terminal as <kbd>Enter</kbd>) use a single backslash at the end of the line.